5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Patches_OpenCore/README.md

 # How OpenCore handles ACPI

 ## Order of operations
-Before you beginn fiddling with SSDTs it's a probably a good idea to take a look at how OpenCore handles ACPI tables and patches in general.
+Before you begin fiddling with SSDTs, it's a probably a good idea to take a look at how OpenCore handles ACPI tables and patches.
 In general, OpenCore applies ACPI changes globally to *every* operating system (unlike Clover) in the following order:

 1. `Patch` is processed
 2. `Delete` is processed